Last Updated: August 18, 2020

 COLOMBIAN SLOW-TRACK RESIDENCY

 This is where things can be a bit of a hassle.
-Colombia isn’t the best country to run a business in, but if you can move money around for a while and eventually put in $23,000, then you can get residency there rather easily.
+Colombia isn’t the best country in which to run a business, but if you can move enough money around and eventually deposit a total of $26,000, then you can get residency there rather easily.

 After you’ve maintained that temporary residence permit for five years, you can then apply for permanent residency.
 However, to get permanent residence, you’ll need to spend a good amount of time in the country.

-While Colombia isn’t too specific about what this requirement is, spending a single day in the country each year is not going to be enough.
+While Colombia isn’t too specific about the length of time required in-country, spending a single day in the country every two years is not going to be enough.

 GETTING COLOMBIAN CITIZENSHIP